 Berard began his coaching career at Colby College during the 1992-93 season.
 After two successful rebuilding seasons, Berard returned to his alma mater to serve as an assistant coach for Pooley.

-During the past 15 years, Berard has been heavily involved in player development for USA Hockey at the national, district and local levels.
-During that time, he has coached at various USA Hockey National Select Festivals.
-From 2002-2007, Berard also served as the Director of Player Development for the New England District.
-In addition, Berard served as an assistant coach for the USA Under-17 Select Team, which won the silver medal at the Five Nations Tournament in Halle, Germany in 2004.
-Most recently, Berard was selected to the USA Hockey National Goaltending Committee, a position that he has held for the past two years.
+During the past 18 years, Berard has been heavily involved in player development for USA Hockey at the national, district and local levels.
+In addition to presenting at many coaching education program clinics, he has coached at numerous USA Hockey National Select Festivals and New England Player Development Camps.
+From 2003-08, Berard served as the Director of Player Development for the New England District.
+In the summer of 2004, Berard served as an assistant coach for the USA Hockey Under-17 Select Team, which won the silver medal at the Five Nations Tournament in Halle a.d.
+Saale, Germany.
+Most recently, Berard was named as a coach for the USA Hockey - Warren Strelow National Team Goaltending Program, a position he has held since 2008.

-A former goaltender in his playing days at Providence College, Berard was a member of one of the most successful classes to ever wear a Friar uniform, amassing a total of 87 wins over their four-year career.
-Berard was a member of three teams that reached the Hockey East Championship Tournament and two teams that qualified for the NCAA Ice Hockey Tournament.
+A goaltender in his playing days at Providence College, Berard was a member of one of the most successful classes to wear a Friar uniform, amassing a total of 87 wins over their four-year career.
+Berard was a member of three teams that reached the Hockey East Championship Semifinals and two teams that qualified for the NCAA Ice Hockey Tournament.

 Berard graduated from Providence College in 1992 with a Bachelor of Science Degree in Business Marketing.
 He currently resides in East Greenwich, R.I. with his wife, Lynne - a former field hockey player at PC - and their sons, Brett and Brady.